What are Entitlements?

 • Zone Changes: Property zoning dictates what you can and cannot do with your land.
 If the location you’ve chosen for your business is zoned as residential or for a different commercial use (e.g., restaurant), it may need to be rezoned.

 • Variance: A variance is a request to use the location in a way that differs from the established zoning ordinance.
 If approved, it legally waives certain zoning requirements for your business.
-Common variances include: number of parking spaces, building height, and building setback.
+Common variances include the number of parking spaces, building height, and building setback.

 • Use Permit: When your plans require special conditions to be compatible with the surrounding land use regulations, you may need a Use Permit.
 Often local jurisdictions require a discretionary permit, such as a Conditional Use Permit (CUP), with defined conditions that will regulate the business.
 Liquor licenses are a good example of this.

-The following is a list of other common situations where entitlements may be required:
+The following is a list of other common situations where you might require entitlements:

 • Signage